-The Spence School has made a strong commitment through the financial aid program to reach out to students who show intellectual promise regardless of their economic situation.
+The Spence School has made a strong commitment through the financial aid program to enroll students who show intellectual promise regardless of their economic situation.
 Financial aid allows enrollment of the best students across the socio-economic spectrum and helps create a more diverse student body.
 It makes for a teaching and learning experience that is much stronger.

-Approximately 20% of our students receive financial aid.
-Grants are given on the basis of need, and each case receives individual consideration based on information provided by the parents and School and Student Services (SSS).
-Spence also makes available a monthly tuition payment plan for interested families.
-The opening date for families to submit an application (PFS) to the SSS Family Portal for 2018-19 is Monday, October 2, 2017.
-Financial aid applications are due by December 1.
+Nearly 20% of our students receive financial aid.
+Grants are given on the basis of need, and each case receives individual consideration based on information provided by the family and School and Student Services (SSS).
+Grants currently range from $8,000 to $60,230 depending on need.
+Every family is expected to make a financial contribution towards tuition.
+Spence currently offers an annual, semi-annual and monthly payment plan.
+Access to the SSS Family Portal for 2023-2024 academic year will be available on September 1, 2022.
+Families must file financial aid applications for each year the student attends Spence.
+Financial aid applications are also due by December 1, 2022.

 Registration Fee: $75